homelab-alpha/docs/content/docs/openssl/script-information/ssl_directory_setup.info.md

 ## Conclusion

-The `openssl_setup.sh` script automates the setup of an SSL certificate management environment.
+The `ssl_directory_setup.sh` script automates the setup of an SSL certificate management environment.
 It creates a structured directory layout, initializes database files, generates unique serial numbers, and sets up configuration files for a root CA and TSA.
 By using functions for printing and generating random